Thomas Rowe Price Jr.: Career

 After a decade spent at three investment firms and brokerages, Price formed a particular vision for the operation of an investment firm that specifically combined a focus on growth investing with a no-load (commission) fee system for clients.
-Price believed commission sales were potentially unethical, and instead emphasized a compensation system based on an annual percentage fee of total assets under management which he argued aligned a fund manager's interests with his clients.
+Price believed commission sales were potentially unethical, as they might incentive stock sales regardless of company quality or suitability to clients.
+He instead emphasized a compensation system based on an annual percentage fee of total assets under management which he argued aligned a fund manager's interests with his clients.

 By the mid-1930s, Price had risen to the head of investment for the firm MacKubin, Legg and Co. (a precursor to present-day investment firm Legg Mason), but found himself continually clashing with his colleagues who focused on commission-based value investing.
 With three other colleagues from MacKubin in tow, Rowe set out to form his own firm, which he established in 1937 and named T. Rowe Price and Associates.
 T. Rowe Price, as it is named today, is a Baltimore-headquartered multinational investment and mutual fund firm that manages billions of dollars per annum.
 Price personally managed the firm until he sold his shares in the company in 1966 and retired in 1971.

 Price is best known for defining and promoting the concept of growth stocks, for which he has been called "the father of growth investing".
 He believed that investors could earn superior returns by investing in well-managed companies in fertile fields whose earnings and dividends could be expected to grow faster than inflation and the overall economy.
 The core of Price's approach, proprietary research to guide investment selection and diversification to reduce risk, has remained part of the firm's principles.
 Instead of charging a commission, as others in the business did at the time, Price charged a fee based on the assets under management, which binds the success of the investment firm to the success of the portfolio and stocks invested in.

 Price died in 1983, after which the Price family no longer took part in the running of the company.
 The firm, now named T. Rowe Price Associates, went public in 1986 and was added to the S&P 500 Index in 1999.